tel: +48 22 499 98 98

 • Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-• Possible danger to health from tiny fragments of magnets can be dangerous, if swallowed, which is crucial in the context of children's health.
-Furthermore, miniscule components of these devices can hinder the diagnostic process after entering the body.
+• Possible danger to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which is particularly important in the aspect of protecting young children.
+Additionally, miniscule components of these magnets can be problematic in medical diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.